 Now that your server is configured, move to the next section Adding End-users to the license

-if you have activated a subscription license (subscription is normally in the Product Name in your activation email), you are required to add end-users to the license.
-End users will then be authorized to use the license (they will be prompted to login) as well as access the Myzemax support resources.
+If you have activated a subscription license (subscription is normally in the Product Name in your activation email), and the "activated" checkbox is enabled in the Zemax License Manager, you are required to add end-users to the license.
+End users will get a Zemax account and be authorized to download the software, use the license as well as open Zemax support cases or phone calls.

 Once your end users are assigned you can setup OpticStudio on a client machine.
-See the next section.
+See the next section or the article Configuring Zemax applications to access a Zemax network license

-Note: If you are connecting to a server that has a Black USB network license (for Opticstudio only, and license numbers 22000-40999), the below instructions do not apply.
-For help with configuring a client machine to locate a server with a black USB network license, refer to the "client" section of the article "Installing OpticStudio with a Black USB network hardkey."
+Note: If you are connecting to a server that has a Black USB network license (these were sold for Opticstudio only, and have license numbers 22000-40999), the below instructions do not apply.
+For connecting to a black USB network license server, refer to the "client" section of the article "Installing OpticStudio with a Black USB network hardkey."

-- Ensure that you are logged in as an administrator on the machine.
+- Ensure that you are logged in as an administrator on the machine, and are connected to your organization's network directly or via VPN.

 If the key was not found automatically by the client machine, follow the configuration steps below to help specify the network server where the license is hosted.

-- Obtain the license server machine name.
-Note that Zemax support does not know your server name as we do not host your license.
-One easy method to get the server name is to check with a colleague that is using the same license.
-You can get the server name from the Zemax License Manager application on their machine.
-It will be listed in the "Location" column next to "hosted on" .
+- Check with a colleague that is using the same license.
+You can get the server name from their Zemax License Manager application.
+It will be listed in the "Location" column next to "hosted on".
+See the example picture:

-Tip: If the Sentinel ACC gives an error message when opening, see the "Repairing the license runtime" section of "How to troubleshoot softkey license issues."
+Tip: If the Sentinel admin control center web page gives an error message when opening, see "Repairing the license runtime" section of "How to troubleshoot softkey license issues."

-- As pictured below, open Configuration...Access to Remote License Managers.
+3. As pictured below, open Configuration...Access to Remote License Managers.
 Make sure Allow access to Remote Licenses is checked.
-We recommend you also select Aggressive Search for Remote Licenses.
+We recommend you also select Aggressive Search for Remote Licenses if it an option on the list.
+Newer releases do not show this option.

 - Restart the machine.
 That will ensure the licensing service has saved and refreshed the network settings.